adam-mcdaniel/markdown-to-html/README.md

 ## Implementation

 The compiler is implemented using the `parsec` library for parsing the markdown file.
 The parser is a simple recursive descent parser that converts the markdown file into an abstract syntax tree (AST).
-The AST is then converted into an html string using a simple recursive descent traversal.
+Next, the Markdown AST is converted into an HTML AST.
+Finally, the HTML AST is converted into a string representation of the HTML file.

 For command line argument parsing, the compiler uses the `optparse-applicative` library.
 The compiler can be run with the following command line arguments: